astropy/saba/docs/examples_basic.rst

 .. image:: _generated/example_plot_data.png

 Now we have some data let's fit it and get hopefully we get something similar to "True" back.
-As `sfitter` has already been initialized it at similarly to other astropy fitters we just call it with some data and an astropy model and  we get a fitted model returned.
+As ``sfitter`` has already been initialized as with other `astropy.modeling.fitting` fitters we just call it with some data and an astropy model and we get the fitted model returned.

 Fitting
 -------